Rajaeereza/maldi-msi-deep-clustering-thesis/README.md

 when combined with effective denoising.

-The preprocessing comparison on the human lung dataset revealed that each method — smoothing, baseline correction, normalisation, and peak picking — produces meaningfully different clustering outcomes.
+The preprocessing comparison on the human lung dataset revealed that each method (smoothing, baseline correction, normalisation, and peak picking) produces meaningfully different clustering outcomes.
 These variations affect the reliability and interpretability of results, making preprocessing choice a critical and often underestimated factor in MALDI-MSI analysis workflows.

-Across both datasets, the denoising step was consistently the decisive factor in clustering quality — more so than the choice of clustering architecture itself.
+Across both datasets, the denoising step was consistently the decisive factor in clustering quality; more so than the choice of clustering architecture itself.
 This points toward denoising as a transferable and high-value component for future MALDI-MSI analysis pipelines.